 Many landlords ban pets from their buildings because they're afraid of possible property damage, as well as liability issues if a pet annoys or causes harm to other tenants and their guests.

-On the other hand, there are many landlords who choose to let tenants keep pets in their apartment.
-These landlords address their concerns by requiring tenants to sign a pet agreement, which is often made part of the lease.
+Some landlords choose to let tenants keep pets in their apartment; these landlords address their concerns by requiring tenants to sign a pet agreement, which is often made part of the lease.
 Typical pet agreements require owners to pay a deposit to cover damage their pet may cause, have their pets spayed or neutered, clean up after their pets, and keep dogs leashed while in the hallway, courtyard, and other common areas.

 Landlords who allow pets often believe their policy will attract more prospects and so apartment listings will usually indicate if vacancies are in a pet-friendly building.

 New York City's pet law includes an exception that makes it possible to keep a pet in your apartment despite a landlord's no-pets rule.